ksing/optiver-optitrade-challenge/README.md

 After these 5 minutes, you'll start again with 20,000 euros.

-**All of you are trading on the same exchange, which means that you will compete for the same opportunities...**
+**Last thing: All of you are trading on the same exchange, which means that you will compete for the same opportunities...**

-**Last thing: every trade will impact your position &mdash; keep an eye on it to manage your risk exposure!**